micahlmartin/xcontroller/README.md

 var app = require('express')()
 var controllers = require('express-controller');

-controllersPath = path.resolve("./controllers");

 controllers({
-  dir: controllersPath, /* the path where the controllers are located */
+  dir: './controllersPath', /* the path where the controllers are located */
   express: app, /* optionally pass in express to automatically register the routes */
   verbose: true /* writes debug logging to the console */ });